Arcdarelle/TEST1/README.md

 **Answer**

 ```
-# steps to break the root password1- Boot up the server  2- Enter e at the grub# at the end of the line starting with linux  3- rd.break  4- Ctrl + x  5- # mount -o remount,rw /sysroot6- # chroot /sysroot7- # passwd root8- Enter ringogee as password and confirm9- # touch /.autorelabel10- #exit11- #exit
+# steps to break the root password

+1- Boot up the server
+2- Enter e at the grub

+# at the end of the line starting with linux

+3- rd.break
+4- Ctrl + x
+5- # mount -o remount,rw /sysroot
+6- # chroot /sysroot
+7-# passwd root
+8- Enter ringogee as password and confirm
+9- # touch /.autorelabel
+10- #exit11- #exit
 ```